curiosity-ai/h5/README.md

 #  h5 - C# to JavaScript compiler, now on .NET Core 3.1 🚀

-This repository contains an experimental fork of the original [Bridge](https://github.com/bridgedotnet/bridge) C# to Javascript compiler.
+H5 is a modern fork of the original [Bridge](https://github.com/bridgedotnet/bridge) C# to Javascript compiler, updated to support multi-platform development using .NET Core 3.1 and .NET Standard 2.0 projects, while dropping support for legacy features and dependencies.

-The key goal with this fork is to bring it closer to the C# .NET Core 3.1 / .NET Standard world, and experiment with new ideas for supporting a more integrated development experience (such as the awesome new [C# Source Generators](https://devblogs.microsoft.com/dotnet/introducing-c-source-generators/)).
+H5 is under active development, and targets a more integrated and faster development experience for C# web-developers.
+We're also planning to experiment with new ideas to improve compilation speed (such as aggressive caching of emitted code) and possibly integrating [C# Source Generators](https://devblogs.microsoft.com/dotnet/introducing-c-source-generators/)) for even faster code generation.

 |  Package | NuGet           |  Azure DevOps   |